Aosaliu/ThePlug/README.md

-# Welcome to Our Project
+# Welcome to ThePlug

-To install and run our project here are the steps required:
-1. _Fill this in as you work on your project_
+This is a platform for users to buy and sell products that they may no longer need.